Hosting Shiny

 [Shiny] Makes it incredibly easy to build interactive web applications with R. Automatic “reactive” binding between inputs and outputs and extensive prebuilt widgets make it possible to build beautiful, responsive, and powerful applications with minimal effort.

 In other words, you can turn your data and scripts into a web application with limited web development skills.
 Shiny lets you to create a web app without knowing HTML, JavaScript and CSS.
-But more importantly, it will also let you include reactivity, so your users can dynamically explore the results.
+All that is necessary is some familiarity with R or Python coding.
+But more importantly, it will also let you include reactivity and interactivity, so your users can dynamically explore the results by changing parameters through a user interface.

-Reactivity is the most important and distinctive feature of Shiny, compared to similar web application frameworks, like Streamlit, know mostly in Python.
+Reactivity is the defining feature of Shiny, setting it apart from similar web application frameworks, like Streamlit, which is primarily used in Python.
 Reactivity is responsible for re-executing parts of the code when things change as the result of users interacting with the app.
 This is possible through reactive bindings between inputs and outputs.
+This means that only the necessary parts of code are re-executed to update the user interface, making Shiny more efficient than applications that re-run the entire code to update a user interface.

-The apps are also interactive, which is different from being reactive in the sense that during interactive behavior, the state of the application stays the same on the backend, changes are only rendered on the client side (i.e. in your browser).
+The apps are also interactive, meaning that users can actively engage with the page by clicking, typing into inputs, and triggering various actions.
+Unlike reactivity, where changes are driven by updates in the backend running R or Python code, interactivity focuses on user-driven actions and changes on the client side (i.e. in your browser).
 Think of popups, hover labels, transitions, and animations.
 These behaviors are usually powered by the front-end JavaScript code.

 The third feature mentioned in the Shiny R package description is responsiveness.
 It refers to the styling of the rendered web application.
 Again, client-side JavaScript and CSS code used by the Shiny user interface is responsible for the app responding to various device sizes (desktop, tablet, phone), or viewports (resizing the window).
 Size responsive systems allow the web page to respond to changes according to well thought-out rules without the interface elements falling apart.